stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### ALEX

-Right.
-In that case then, I would like a scene of, uh, Mr. Squeakington joining the rest of the team on the bridge in whatever state they're in.
+Right!
+In that case then, I would like... a scene... of...
+Mr. Squeakington joining the rest of the team on the bridge, in whatever state they're in.

 #### TIM

 Should we do that in media res?

-#### BEN

-Yeah.
+So, we'll be out--

 #### ALEX